PlaytikaOSS/uplift-analysis/README.md

 Documentation
 -------------
-For more information, refer to our [blogpost](broken_link),
+For more information, refer to the accompanying [blogpost](broken_link),
 [complete documentation](broken_link), and [tutorial](broken_link).